mfractor/mfractor.github.io/docs/xamarin-forms/grids/intellisense.md

     Placeholder="Your password" />
 ```

-Use the intellisense completions to easily fill the row and column information of each element.
+Use the IntelliSense completions to easily fill the row and column information of each element.

+### Grid Row and Column Span Completions

 The last part is to add the login button.
 It will take the entire third row of the grid, so we should add a column span to allow it use the entire width of the grid.
 First you should add the declaration of the button adding its row and column locations.
 As in the preview iterations, hit a new line to add a new attribute for the column span and start typing `G` and `r`, the suggestions for either column and row span should appear wiht intellisense: